Outcast (video game): Critical reviews

 Review aggregation website GameRankings assessed an 81% average score.

 Writing in 2009, GamesRadar+ praised the game as "revolutionary", noting that its freedom to explore a three-dimensional open world preceded Grand Theft Auto III by two years.

 GameSpot and Computer Gaming World named Outcast the best adventure game of 1999.
 The latter publication's editors wrote, "It was a slim year for adventure games, to be sure, but that in no way should diminish the achievement of Outcast."
 The game was also nominated in this category by Computer Games Strategy Plus and CNET Gamecenter, losing to Gabriel Knight 3.
 During the 3rd Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Outcast for "Computer Adventure/Role-Playing Game of the Year", which was ultimately given to Asheron's Call; it was also nominated for "Outstanding Achievement in Original Music Composition", which was awarded to Um Jammer Lammy.

 Adam Pavlacka reviewed the PC version of the game for Next Generation, rating it four stars out of five, and stated that "If you're tired of FPS madness – and you've got some serious horsepower – give Outcast a try.
 Soon you'll be drawn into a world of beauty and intrigue, and won't want to leave."

-On Metacritic, the remake received mixed reviews on all platforms.
+According to review aggregator Metacritic, the remake Outcast: Second Contact received mixed reviews on all platforms.